lambdamikel/LambdaSpeak3/README.md

 triggered which is still being used / still playing, then the new sample will start using the channel immediately and terminate the sample that was playing.

+Notice that the speech synthesizer will also speak instructions when the mode is entered, in what order of sequence which parameters are expected for the Play PCM trigger command.
+However, confirmations must be turned on for the spoken instructions.

 A couple of BASIC programs illustrate how to use the play command, for example, `DRUMMER.BAS` on the [`MIDEFSEQ2.DSK`](cpc/lambda/midefseq2.dsk) disk.